Three years ago, my lovely stepdaughter, Cat, convinced me to join twitter. As if I didn't spend enough time already on my computer!

-And English master baker Dan Lepard.
-When I saw this recipe, I jumped on my bicycle (yes, at the end of November!
-In Maine!!!) to get local brown ale, sharp cheddar and white onions:
+When I saw his Ale-Crust Potato Pasties, I jumped on my bicycle (yes, at the end of November!
+In Maine!!!) to get local brown ale, sharp cheddar and white onions.

-The patties tasted very good, we were especially pleased with the wonderful ale-crust.
+The pasties tasted very good, we were especially pleased with the wonderful ale crust.

 325 g bread flour, plus extra for rolling

 175 g spelt flour, or whole wheat (I used spelt)

 10 g salt, (2 tsp.)